awsdocs/amazon-chime-administration-guide/doc_source/active_directory.md

 **Requirements**

 Before you can add your Active Directory to Amazon Chime, you must complete the following requirements:
++ Make sure that you have appropriate IAM permissions to configure Domains, Active Directory, and Directory Groups\.
 + Set up a directory with AWS Directory Service that is configured in the US East \(N\.
 Virginia\) region\.
 For more information, see the [AWS Directory Service Administration Guide](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/)\.
 Amazon Chime can connect using AD Connector or Microsoft AD\.
 + Set up an Amazon Chime enterprise account\.
 For more information, see [Claim a Domain](claim-domain.md)\.